By RONG REN

 DALIAN (China Daily Show) – China’s leaders have called for calm and fresh talks this afternoon, after a North Korean missile barrage reduced one of its border villages to ash.

 Until yesterday, Chanhegong was a quiet fishing village near the North Korean border with a population of 160,000, known for its clear sea and mackerel.

 By this morning, however, Chanhegong was a giant crater in the earth, best known for its two-headed fish, and a half-life of 72 years.

 Experts believe a fireworks display at the village was mistaken for aggressive military action.

-Pyongyang artillery appeared to have rained down over 400 uranium-enriched shells on Chanhegong, in Liaoning Province, near the Port of Dandong, after townspeople let off a number of firecrackers, Roman candles and sparklers during a temple fair.
+Pyongyang artillery rained down over 400 uranium-enriched shells on Chanhegong, in Liaoning Province, near the Port of Dandong, after townspeople let off a number of firecrackers, Roman candles and sparklers during a temple fair.